iamycy/iamycy.github.io/_posts/2025-06-27-unroll-ssm.md

 ## Conclusion & Thoughts

 In this post I show that the unrolling trick can significantly speed up differentiable IIR filtering in PyTorch.
-Due to the backend that computes matrix multiplication, the extra memory cost is less for larger batch sizes.
+The extra memory cost is less for larger batch sizes, which might be due to the design of the backend that computes the matrix multiplication.
 Although the filter I tested is a simple all-pole filter, it's trivial to extend the idea to general IIR filters.

 This idea might help addresing one of the issues for future TorchAudio, after the Meta developers [announced](https://github.com/pytorch/audio/issues/3902) their future plan for it.